Russians in Ukraine: Russo-Ukrainian War

+In March 2022, during the Siege of Mariupol, Mariupol's deputy mayor Serhiy Orlov said that "Half of those killed by Russian bombing are Russian-origin Ukrainians."

 Demographics

 Trends

 In general the population of ethnic Russians in Ukraine increased due to assimilation and in-migration between 1897 and 1939 despite the famine, war and Revolution.
 Since 1991 it has decreased drastically in all regions, both quantitatively and proportionally.
 Ukraine in general lost 3 million Russians, or a little over one-quarter of all Russians living there in the 10-year period between 1991 and 2001, dropping from over 22% of the population of Ukraine to just over 17%.
-In the past 15 years since 2001, a further drop of Russian numbers has continued.
+In the past 22 years since 2001, a further drop of Russian numbers has continued.

 Several factors have affected this – most Russians lived in urban centres in Soviet times and thus were hit the hardest by the economic hardships of the 1990s.
 Some chose to emigrate from Ukraine to (mostly) Russia or to the West.
 Finally some of those who were counted as Russians in Soviet times declared themselves Ukrainian during the last census.

 The Russian population is also hit by the factors that affected all the population of Ukraine, such as low birth rate and high death rate.